paypal/paypal-here-sdk-android-distribution/README.md

 Introduction
 =================

-The Android PayPal Here SDK enables Android apps to process in-person credit card transactions using Contactless/EMV chip card readers or mag stipe swipers.
+The Android PayPal Here SDK enables Android apps to process in-person credit card transactions using Contactless/EMV chip card readers or mag stripe swipers.
 PayPal Here SDK library enables you to:
 * **Interact with PayPal Hardware** — Detect, connect to, and listen for card events coming from both PayPal provided audio jack based card swipers and Contactless/EMV Chip card readers
 * **Process Card-Present payments** — To process the payment using the data coming from card readers (chip card reader or mag stripe card reader) which will be in the encrypted form.